Boat Boarding Ramps

 3. Mark the mounting bolts holes onto the vessel.
 If using the sleeve mounts, keep in mind that the “Cam” mount plate has to be able to slide in and out of the sleeve mount so you need 2-3/4” to 3” of open clear space above the sleeve mounts.

-4. Drill the marked holes and mount the Cam Mounts (or Sleeve mounts) to the vessel using the backing plate and ¼-20 bolt set supplied.
+4. Drill the marked holes and mount the Cam Mounts (or Sleeve mounts) to the vessel using the backing plate and ¼-20 bolt set supplied or #14 stainless steel sheet metal screws.
 (If the bolts are too long, cut them down.
 If too short, replace with longer ¼-20 stainless steel bolts).
 Use a sealant between the Cam Mount (or Sleeve Mount) and the vessel.

-The space bewteen the mounts should be 22-3/8" on center.
+The space between the mounts should be 22-3/8" on center.

 5. Once the mounts are secured to the vessel and the bedding material has cured, you may connect the ramp to the mounts.